franzis17/Student-Credit-Assessment-System/crl_database/README.txt

 -Press the Add Current IP Address option and then choose a time to live for the IP -Press save

-Now you will be able have access to the database with your current IP
+Now you will be able have access to the database with your current IP.

+3. Node installation
+Please install node by following the node's official instruction https://nodejs.org/en/download/package-manager#debian-and-ubuntu-based-linux-distributions.
+Version is preferrably v18, to be specific, v18.17.1.

-3. Run the bash script to compile application
+4. Run the bash script to compile the application

-Use the bash script provided in the source file to compile and run the application
+Use the bash script provided in the source file to compile and run the application.

+** Using the scripts to install and run the application ** First, you must change the permission to allow the script on your computer.
+(If you want, check the code of each scripts to see if you trust it first)

-To install the application (ONLY DO ONCE):
+[To install the application (ONLY DO ONCE)]
-Run: ./install.sh
+run: ./install.sh

-To run the frontend and backend services/application:
+[To run the frontend and backend services/application]
-Run: ./run.sh
+run: ./run.sh